ImpervaPS/Training/Sonar Training Draft.md

 For Training Only!
-Not For Production!f
+Not For Production!
 ## Diagram
 ### AWS
 ![](_attachments/Pasted%20image%2020231017181757.png)